faust64/asls/README.md

 List networks related to a given AS number, or IP address.

-In theory, you should be able to watch for regular expressions in your webserver (or whatever) logs, grep suspicious ones, pipe them to `asls, then either add rules to your firewall, or directives to your webserver configuration, ...
+In theory, you should be able to watch for regular expressions in your webserver (or whatever) logs, grep suspicious ones, pipe them to `asls`, then either add rules to your firewall, or directives to your webserver configuration, ...

 In practice, give it a try: